 This is a decorative model of a bell tower derived from the well-known Renaissance design of St. Peter's Dome.
 While not an exact replica of the dome, its interesting design puts it in the realm of imaginary architecture.
 In this sculpture, wooden beams replace the spire and painted coffers of the original dome.
 A hinge attached below the dome converts it into a lid that covers the cylindrical chamber below.
 The chamber, formed by a colonnade, encloses a spiraling staircase and rests on a weighted base.
 The wood used in the sculpture is oak and handcrafted with a French distressed finish.

-Glass bowl with cartographic collage images.
+This glass bowl is adorned with cartographic collage images.
 Three layers of concentric circles, comprised of maps from antiquity, cover the surface of this ornamental bowl.
-The text, "Terrarvm Orbis Geographica AC Hydrographic Tabvla ", is centered at the bottom and top of the bowl.
-Mythical figures, and map representations predominate the outer and secondary circular areas.
+The text, "Terrarvm Orbis Geographica AC Hydrographic Tabvla," is centered at the bottom and top of the bowl.
+Mythical figures and map representations predominate the outer and secondary circular areas.
 The inner circle depicts map images only.
 The entire surface of the bowl is illuminated with rich color, apart from eight smaller areas of the collage, that are rendered in black and white.

-Wooden ship model of the HMS Victory by Dick Harshaw.
-This smaller scale reproduction celebrates the HMS Victory, notable for the role as Lord Nelson's flagship at the Battle of Trafalgar on October 21, 1805.
+This small scale reproduction celebrates the HMS Victory, notable for the role as Lord Nelson's flagship at the Battle of Trafalgar on October 21, 1805.
 The original ship, by the Royal Navy rating system, was considered first-rate because of the continuous decks that contained 104 mounted guns.

 Wooden Sculpture of Figure